MPF-Optimization-Laboratory/cpsc406-T22017/homework.md

 ## Late submissions

-Each student has a three lecture-day delay allowance to use throughout the term.
-A delay allows you to submit by the following class without penalty; for example, if an assignment is due on Wednesday in class, then submission by Friday counts as one delay, and by Monday counts as two delays.
+Each student has a three business-day allowance to use throughout the term.
+If an assignment is due by Thursday, then submission by Friday counts as one delay; a submission by Monday counts as two delays; a submission by Tuesday counts as three delays (and consumes the entire three-day allowance).
 Apart from using delays, late submissions are not accepted.
 Once a solution set has been posted, no more late submissions are permitted; consequently, you may not always be able to use all of your delays.